Competitive Intelligence – The Top Players of Digital OilFields

 In the last 5 years, Schlumberger has acquired 4 companies to add more services to its business.
 Some of the acquisitions by Schlumberger in the domain of Digital Oilfield are –

 - Smith International (2010)

 - Saxon (2014)

 Halliburton is one of the world’s largest oilfield companies.
-It caters the need of energy industry involved in exploration, development, and production of oil and natural gas though its products and services.
+It caters to the need for the energy industry involved in the exploration, development, and production of oil and natural gas through its products and services.

-Halliburton has been filing patents since 1975; however, it has filed 42% patent of its patent portfolio in last 6 years.
-This is a very important trend to note – 42% of its patent in last 6 years.
-In the last 6 years, Halliburton has been primarily focusing on the digitization of optimization and drilling techniques in oil and gas industry.
-You know why, because 60-70% of their patents were on optimization and drilling techniques.
+Halliburton has been filing patents since 1975; however, it has filed a 42% patent of its patent portfolio in the last 6 years.
+This is a very important trend to note – 42% of its patent in the last 6 years.
+In the last 6 years, Halliburton has been primarily focusing on the digitization of optimization and drilling techniques in the oil and gas industry.
+You know why because 60-70% of their patents were on optimization and drilling techniques.
 We believe it would be a very good insight to see how exactly they are trying to optimize their current methods.